zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > To name another example, consider the common practice of setting up regularly occurring meetings for projects.
 These meetings tend to pile up and fracture schedules to the point where sustained focus during the day becomes impossible.
 Why do they persist?
 They’re easier.

-Writing e-mail messages (and instant messages), phabricator tasks and similar in a way that the other person can quickly and easily respond might be harder to you short-term, but much better long-term.

 > Also consider the frustratingly common practice of forwarding an e-mail to one or more colleagues, labeled with a short open-ended interrogative, such as: “Thoughts?”

 > A little more care in crafting the message by the sender could reduce the overall time spent by all parties by a significant fraction.